 How it works

 Breakthrough technology is needed to really tackle the challenge of large scale energy storage.
-The solution of iron fuels is one such technology.
+The solution of iron fuel is one such technology.

 A detrimental side of iron fuel that it has a relatively low specific energy density.
-Therefore, it cannot be used application in which weight is of importance such as: cars, trucks and planes.
+Therefore, it cannot be used in applications in which weight is of importance such as cars, trucks and planes.
 Also, it can only be transported in an economic manner by ship or train.
-However, most of the heavy industries are located on railways or water ways.
+However, most of the heavy industries are located on railways or waterways.
 Therefore, iron fuel is applicable to those industries.